 She is the author of Singed.
 Muted Voice-Transmissions, After The Fire (Equus Press, 2017), F.M.R.L.
 Footnotes, Mirages, Refrains and Leftovers of Writing Sound (Zer0 Books, 2015) and En Abîme: Listening, Reading, Writing.
 An Archival Fiction (Zer0 Books, 2012).

-Daniela has also been published in art, music and literary journals such as Gorse, 3:AM Magazine, Music & Literature, The Los Angeles Review of Books, The Wire, frieze.com, Organised Sound, MusicWorks, The Journal of Sonic Studies.
+Daniela's writing has been published in books and exhibition catalogues internationally, on Koenig Books, Errant Bodies Press, Cura Books, raster-noton among the others; and in art, music and literary journals such as Gorse, 3:AM Magazine, Music & Literature, The Los Angeles Review of Books, The Scofield, Numéro Cinq, The Wire, Organised Sound, MusicWorks, The Journal of Sonic Studies.

 View the MA Sound Arts course page.